Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

+A statistical parameter is represented by the following mapping: $\Psi: \mathcal{M} \to \mathbb{R}^p$.
 Most statistical parameters are only meaningful if they equal a relevant full-data parameter.
-This will only be true, however, under identifying assumptions (i.e., restrictions on the full-data model $\mathcal{M}^F$).
+This typically requires identifying assumptions (i.e., restrictions on the full-data model $\mathcal{M}^F$).
 More specifically, we say that the full-data parameter $\Psi^F$ is identified by the observed-data distribution if there exists a statistical parameter such that $\Psi^F(P^F) = \Psi(h(P^F))$ for all $P^F \in \mathcal{M}^F$.
-Continuing with the full-data parameter in (\ref{eq:full-data-estimand-variance}), we let $\hat{\sigma}_{\Hat{\beta}}$ be the element of $\Hat{\Sigma}^g$ coresponding to $\Hat{\beta}$.
+Continuing with the full-data parameter in (\ref{eq:full-data-estimand-variance}), we let $\hat{\sigma}_{\Hat{\beta}}^2$ be the element of $\Hat{\Sigma}^g$ coresponding to $\Hat{\beta}$.
 Then, the following statistical parameter:

 identifies the full-data parameter if the following identifying assumptions hold for all $P^F \in \mathcal{M}^F$:

 which follows from adding and subtracting $\beta$ inside the first expectation in (\ref{eq:statistical-estimand-variance}).